More of the hard facts

 Religion

 When I was younger I spent a lot of time in the local (christian) church, I was a scout and I sang in the choir.
-I can never say I was a believer and when I grew older I left the church.
-Today I respect those who practice their religion with respect to others but I cannot understand what they find in it.
+I can never say I was a true believer and when I grew older I left the church.
+Today I respect those who practice their religion with respect to others but I cannot understand what they find in it and I may challange them at times.
 Lately I sort of drifted into atheism and I enjoy the work of Richard Dawkins.
-I think people should start believing in themselves instead of blaming their fortune/misfortune on the possible intervention of a higher power.
+I think people should start believing in themselves instead of blaming their fortune/misfortune on the possible intervention of some higher power.

 I believe in myself and I live as long as I can see and experience new things, I live out of curiosity, not to serve the world or other people as best as I can aiming at making it into "heaven".
 Egoism is the motivation, but not the bad kind.